 The federally sponsored CERT Program educates volunteers about disaster preparedness and response.
 Drawing on their classroom training and field exercises, CERT volunteers can be an important component of a community’s emergency response capabilities.

-Applicants must be 18 years of age or older though consideration is given to those between the ages of 16 and 18 who have signed parental permission to participate in CERT.
+Applicants must be 16 years of age or older (those between the ages of 16 and 18 must have signed parental permission) to participate in CERT.
 All applicants are subject to a criminal background check.